 How Exponent Can Help

-- Development of EDSP Tier 1 and Tier 2 testing strategy
+- Design, placement and monitoring of studies including including EDSP Tier 1 and Tier 2.

 - Representation to EPA, EU, and international regulatory authorities.

 - US and EU testing strategies to explore possible non-relevance of apparent endocrine-related findings.
 Where appropriate, these strategies are discussed and refined with regulatory authorities to ensure the program fulfils the specific regulatory need.